ibm-cloud-docs/overview/locations.md

 Single-campus MZRs (SC-MZR) contain three zones in different sections of the same building or within multiple buildings on a campus where the power, cooling, networking, and physical security dependencies overlap but are not identical between any two zones.
 This setup ensures a level of continuous availability and survivability of any one system outage, planned or unplanned.

 SLAs are maintained because the infrastructure is set up in a concurrently maintainable fashion so that a single failure does not affect all three zones in the same campus.
-This setup is ideal for services that support local users as it reduces latency or to support disaster recovery workloads.
+This setup is ideal for services that support users colocated in the zone as it reduces latency to support disaster recovery workloads.

 ![This diagram shows a geography that contains an SC-MZR](images/single-campus-mzr.svg){: caption="Single-campus MZR" caption-side="bottom"}